What is cash value life insurance?

 Most types of permanent life insurance policies have a cash value component.
 Permanent policies last your entire life as long as you continue to pay the premiums.
 Below are a few of the main types of policies that have a cash value feature.

-• Variable life insurance policies allow you to invest your cash value in various funds offered by the insurance company.
-You may earn more interest this way than you would with a whole life policy, but you take on much more investment risk.
+Variable life insurance allows you to base your cash value growth on various funds offered by the insurance company, though variable life insurance isn't a form of direct investment in the market.
+You may earn more interest this way than you would with a whole life policy, but you take on much more risk.

-• Indexed universal life insurance (IUL) is a type of universal life policy in which the cash value grows based on a market index (for example, the S&P 500).
+Indexed universal life insurance (IUL) is a type of universal life policy in which the cash value changes based on a market index.

 Pros of cash value life insurance

-• Cash value gains are tax-deferred.
-Cash value life insurance can provide another tax-deferred investment vehicle if you’re already maximizing contributions to other accounts, like a 401(k) or Roth IRA.
+Cash value gains are tax-deferred.
+Cash value life insurance can provide another tax-deferred growth vehicle if you’re already maximizing contributions to other accounts, like a 401(k) or Roth IRA.

 Cons of cash value life insurance

-• Other investment options could yield higher rates of return and more flexibility.
-Investing separately from your life insurance policy allows you to control how much you invest at any given time.
+Other options could yield higher rates of return and more flexibility.
+Investing directly in the market allows you to control how much you put in at any given time.

 How to use the cash value from your life insurance